graker/blogarchive/README.md

 ### Remove teasers if same as content

 By default for nodes not having a teaser Drupal 6 would export a copy of full content field.
-But we don't want to save full content field to a new post's Excerpt.
+But we don't want to save full content field to excerpt, we want it blank in this case.
-So the command will remove (replace with empty strings) teasers when they are equal to this node's full content.
+So the command will remove (replace with empty strings) teasers when they are equal to node's full content.

 ### Extract slugs from node links